dan pearson

 2014

-Starts work on a major commission at Woodside, San Francisco, with Olson Kundig Architects
+A major residential commission at Woodside, San Francisco with Olson Kundig Architects

 2014

-Starts work on the landscape design for the new extension to The Garden Museum in London
+Landscape design for the new extension to The Garden Museum, London

 2014

-Invited to work at Chatsworth by the Duke & Duchess of Devonshire
+The Trout Stream at Chatsworth for the Duke & Duchess of Devonshire

 2013